lineality/tofu_hex_editor/README.md

-### Tofu - memory efficient modal terminal hex editor
+## Tofu - memory efficient modal terminal hex editor

 (based on fork: https://github.com/lineality/teehee_noload_fork)

-'Tofu' text (hex) editor (a Teehee fork) loads from a file only up to 3x the size of what the terminal can show at a time, and uses a chunk-window system to move the window as the user scrolls.
+'Tofu' text editor (hex editor) loads from a file only up to 3x the size of what the terminal can show at a time, and uses a chunk-window system to move the window as the user scrolls.

-### linux: for small build, use (for me executible is 1.8mb)
+## linux: for small build, use (for me executible is 1.8mb)
 ```bash
 cargo build --profile release-small
 ```

+## Option debug_log
+Turn a file's constant DEBUG_FLAG is set to boolean true, then a logs will be printed to a tofu_debug.text file in the current working directory.

 # Original Teehee here:
 https://github.com/Gskartwii/teehee/releases